 FITS at RNTF

-The National Theater Festival will cast the light on the Sibiu International Theater Festival, a festival at its 30th edition.
-In this respect, the presentation of Games, Words, Crickets…, directed by Silviu Purcărete, produced by the National Theater “Radu Stanca” Sibiu, will be a symbolic recognition of the major role that FITS played and plays in Romanian culture.
+The National theatre Festival will cast the light on the Sibiu International theatre Festival, a festival at its 30th edition.
+In this respect, the presentation of Games, Words, Crickets…, directed by Silviu Purcărete, produced by the National theatre “Radu Stanca” Sibiu, will be a symbolic recognition of the major role that FITS played and plays in Romanian culture.
 Hopefully such inter-festival communication forms will gradually turn into a tradition of the RNTF.